tylerauerbeck/example-api/README.md

 └──  ent.graphql        # (generated, do not modify)
 ```

-The `gen_*` files are never modified by hand.
+The `gen_*` files are never modified by hand (apart from `gen_schema.go`, which should have been copied).
 The `*.resolver.go` files are where you will add your business logic.
 The `schema/ent.graphql` file is where ent will generate the schema for the API.
 You then add your own schema files to the `schema/` directory.
 For example:

 ```bash
 schema